Insider Trading and FBI Misconduct

 Interestingly, in the ten years Walters owned Dean Foods shares, he made 65 trades and never once shorted the stock.
 He also owned shares in another company on whose board Davis served, Affirmative Insurance Holdings.
 He held those shares until the company filed for bankruptcy protection and they became worthless.

-Walters currently is serving a five-year sentence in federal prison in North Florida.
+Walters currently is serving a five-year sentence.
+On May 1, 2020 he was transferred from federal prison in North Florida to home confinement amid the coronavirus pandemic.
 He began his sentence on October 10, 2017.
 He has already served well more than the 366 days recommended by the U.S. Probation Office.

 These stories and the timeline below outline the government misconduct.
 It’s been more than two years since a federal judge demanded answers and refused a request for an evidentiary hearing that would have further examined FBI misconduct.